How to Organize Medicines and Supplements

 • A drawer in a kitchen

-D/M Pro Tip: Remember if you have young children please keep all medications, vitamins, and supplements up and out of their reach.
+D/M Pro Tip: Remember, if you have young children, please keep all medications, vitamins, and supplements up and out of their reach.

 Little girl blows her nose, isolated over white

 After you choose an area where you would like to locate your medicinal items you will next want to do a visual inventory of the space that you have available.
-This will help you to decide on the best containers that will allow you to keep this area clutter-free going forward.

 Remember, our goal with any organizing project is to make it easy for us to find the items we are looking for and just as easy to put those items all the way away again.